-Consider your assets and whom you might want to pass these on to before preparing your will and start the conversation with family/ whānau.
+Consider your assets and who you might want to pass these on to before preparing your will.
+This is a good time to have a conversation with your family about your plans.
 The enclosed will planner will help you understand what can be included in your will.